tomwladjackowski/internship-assignment/README.md

 # Wolt Internship Backend Project

-This is a project made as a part of appliaction for the Backend Engineer Internship 2025 Programme at Wolt
+This is a project made as a part of an appliaction for the Backend Engineer Internship 2025 Programme at Wolt.
 ---

 ## Table of Contents